 The atmosphere of the residence is purposed to engender growth in desire for godliness and goodness.
 Room décor should not be suggestive, immoral, occultist, pornographic, or even questionable in nature.
-"R" rated movie posters are not permitted.
 You may not use tacks, pins, nails, staples or screws to hang items.
 You may use removable tape that does not damage the paint/walls.